AusDTO/dta-website/pages/corporate/contracts.md

 localnav: corporate
 ---

-This is a list of contracts entered into by the Digital Transformation Office, with a consideration to the value of $100,000 or more, that have:
+This is a list of contracts entered into by the Digital Transformation Agency, with a consideration to the value of $100,000 or more, that have:

 * not been fully performed in the reporting period, or
 * were entered into during the reporting period.